opnfv/vineperf/docs/testing/user/configguide/installation.rst

      $ source $HOME/vsperfenv/bin/activate

-After the virtual environment is configued, then VSPERF can be used.
+After the virtual environment is configued, then ViNePerf can be used.
 For example:

   .. code:: bash

-     (vsperfenv) $ cd vswitchperf
+     (vsperfenv) $ cd vineperf
      (vsperfenv) $ ./vsperf --help

 Gotcha